GenoML/old_genoml_site/docs/usage.md

 ## Train the ML model
 This step performs data pruning as well as model training and tunning.

-**Example data:** You can use the IPDGC (International Parkinson's Disease Genomics Consortium) example data, available from [here](https://github.com/ipdgc/GenoML-Brief-Intro/raw/master/exampleData.zip).
+**Example data:** You can use the IPDGC (International Parkinson's Disease Genomics Consortium) example data, available at: https://github.com/ipdgc/GenoML-Brief-Intro/raw/master/exampleData.zip

 ### Basic
 Requires `genotype` and `phenotype` data, run: